Mekhlabhishek/Test1/book/chapter-1.md

 lts/dubnium -> v10.15.1
 ```

-_To get more idea on how to use NVM, you can always type `nvm` on command line which will print available options to use with NVM._
+_To get more idea on how to use NVM, you can always type `nvm` on the command line which will print available options to use with NVM._

-Intsalling Node also installs `npm` along with it.
+Installing Node also installs `npm` along with it.
 Verify that npm is installed on your local machine by

 ```
 npm -v